-On February 23, 2022, the compensation committee of the board of directors approved an annual incentive bonus structure for the 2022 fiscal year for the Company's executive officers that will be payable, at the Company's election in cash, shares of Class A common stock or a combination thereof, up to a maximum of an aggregate of 500,000 shares.
-Due to the potential equity issuance, these awards were made as performance unit awards under the 2020 Plan.
+On February 23, 2022, the compensation committee of the board of directors approved an annual incentive bonus structure for the 2022 fiscal year for the Company's executive officers that will be payable, at the Company's election in cash, shares of Class A common stock or a combination thereof, up to a maximum of

 Each officer has a target annual incentive amount based on a percentage of his or her salary as follows: Chief Executive Officer - 125%; Chief Financial Officer - 80%; President - 100%; Executive Vice President - Chief Commercial Officer - 80%; and Executive Vice President, General Counsel and Secretary - 80%, which reflect the target bonus amounts set forth in such officer's employment agreement other than the Chief Commercial Officer.
-Payout amounts of 0%-150% of target may be earned based on 2022 performance against pre-established metrics.
+Payout amounts of 0%-150% of target may be earned based on 2022 performance against preestablished metrics.
 Payout with respect to 50% of the awards will be based on the combined achievement of (1) operating cash flow and revenue goals, (2) completion of the Foxconn Transactions and entering into the joint product development agreement and (3) launch of the commercial production of the Endurance in the third quarter of 2022 (the "Universal Goals").
 For the other 50% of the awards, payout will be based as to 25% on the achievement of individualized goals for each officer, which are tied to the title, function and area of responsibility of such officer and support the achievement of the Universal Goals, and as to the remaining 25% on personal performance.
 The compensation committee will take into account certain levels of operating cash flow and revenue for threshold, target and maximum achievement with respect to that aspect of the payout, but will generally have discretion as to the relative weighting of factors within each segment of any bonus payout.